Self-hosting

 Not ready to self-host?

-You’ve read the code.
+You've read the code.
 You know exactly what Unitae does.
-If you’d rather skip the server setup and get straight to the congregation work, managed hosting is €9/month — live in 30 seconds, backups handled, TLS handled.
+If you'd rather skip the server setup and get straight to the congregation work, managed hosting is €9/month — backups handled, TLS handled, updates handled.
 And every subscription funds the open-source development that benefits self-hosters too.

 No credit card required.
 Cancel anytime, export all your data.